 While the International Association of Diabetes and Pregnancy Study Groups (IADPSG) criteria for GDM diagnosis has been validated in many populations, obtaining three blood samples, as required by the these criteria, will pose a huge challenge in rural areas of India.

-The older WHO criteria, which require a single 2 hour measurement with a value of 140 mg/dl or above to diagnose GDM, seems to be most appropriate for the Indian population.
+The older World Health Organization (WHO) criteria, which require a single 2 hour measurement with a value of 140 mg/dl or above to diagnose GDM, seems to be most appropriate for the Indian population.
 This was recently validated against the IADPSG criteria.

 Improved care of GDM will necessitate large scale training of health care providers, doctors, nurses and village health workers.
 Insulin should be made available so that good control of GDM can be achieved and large scale screening undertaken to prevent and manage this disease where possible.